Garlic Free Pesto (Low Fodmap)

 In the photo below, I show the basil plant I plucked and stripped bare to make this recipe.
 It yielded exactly four cups of basil leaves.
 Once you cut the basil leaves off the plant, they do not grow back.
 It is a one-shot deal.
 The resulting Garlic Free Basil Pesto was so fresh tasting.
 I used raw walnuts (versus the traditional pine nuts) in this recipe as well.

 I will admit I could eat this Garlic Free Basil Pesto straight as it is, but it makes a great sauce for meat (try grilled chicken), zoodles (spiralized zucchini noodles), salads, potatoes, spaghetti squash and more.
 How about slathering some on eggs?
 That sounds awesome!

-Once you have made your pesto, simply store in an airtight container in refrigerator for up to a week.
+Once you have made your pesto, simply store in an airtight container in the refrigerator for up to a week.
 If you won’t be using all right away, freeze in ice cube tray for the future.
-Then all you have to do is take out individual frozen pesto cubes, defrost in frig and use in your recipe or as a sauce.
+Then all you have to do is take out individually frozen pesto cubes, defrost in the fridge and use in your recipe or as a sauce.
 You will be amazed at how fresh it tastes.